-- 4.1 The Port will coordinate pre-Proposal site tours with each of the Proposers. - 4.2 The Port will attempt to address any questions or requests for clarification during the pre-Proposal conferences.
-Any information provided at the pre-Proposal conferences that may be construed to be inconsistent with the express terms and conditions of this RFP is unofficial and non-binding on the Port unless and until that information is issued by the Port via written RFP Addenda.
+- 4.1 The Port conducted pre-Proposal site tours with the Proposers. - 4.2 Any information provided at the pre-Proposal conferences that may be construed to be inconsistent with the express terms and conditions of this RFP is unofficial and non-binding on the Port unless and until that information is issued by the Port via written RFP Addenda.